This page describes the audit logs created by Cloud Source Repositories as part of Cloud Audit Logs.

 To read your log entries through the Logging API, see entries.list.

-To read your log entries using the Cloud SDK
+To read your log entries using the

 gcloud command-line tool,